 Chaga mushroom is a unique, exotic way to get your immune system started right.
 Easy to make and delicious, chaga tea has a subtle but complex flavor that pairs well with honey, maple syrup, or can be enjoyed on its own.

 Chaga contains antioxidants and minerals like iron, magnesium, selenium, zinc and phosphorus in high concentrations that help support normal cellular function.

 The word Chaga was first mentioned to me years ago by a local from New Hampshire.
 He had heard a rumor it was good for you.
-Gary was into growing oyster mushrooms and shiitakes so it was only natural.
+His friend Gary was into growing oyster mushrooms and shiitakes so it was only natural.
 Sometime in early March, up in the mountains in a remote region of nowhere, we decided to go for it...

 In the Mountains…